dawright22/Intel-optimised-mssql-vm-caf/readme.md

-This creates a CAF desing based on 108-mssql-vm
+This creates a CAF design based on 108-mssql-vm